 Adjust oven rack to the middle position.
 Preheat oven to 350 F.

 In a food processor or blender, puree tomatoes and onion until smooth.
 Measure 2 cups total of mixture and set aside.
 Any leftover mixture can be stored in refrigerator for another use.

 On medium heat, warm a large Dutch oven or 4 quart oven safe saucepan or pot ( you’ll need a lid) .
 Add oil.
 Add rice and saute, stirring frequently until light golden in color about 8-10 minutes.

 Add cumin and oregano.
 Lower heat to medium- low.
 Add garlic and jalapeños( if using) and stir until fragrant, about 15 seconds.
-Stir in tomato mixture, broth( I use the poaching liquid from the chicken), tomato paste and salt.
+Stir in tomato mixture, broth( I use the poaching liquid from the chicken), tomato paste, salt and pepper.
 Increase heat and bring to a boil.

 Cover with lid and transfer to oven.
 Bake until rice is tender and liquid is absorbed , about thirty minutes.
 Once water has been fully absorbed, remove lid.
 Mix well, scooping rice from bottom of pot .
 If rice seems dry, add additional liquid and fluff.

 Fold in cilantro or parsley and season to taste with additional salt and pepper.